STEP TAKEN TO GET APPROVED FOR PRE-APPRENTICESHIP PROGRAM

 - Obtain approval from your unit commander, and

-- Agree that participation in SkillBridge can be terminated at any time by the Service if mission requirements dictate.
+- Agree that participation in the Army CSP program can be terminated at any time by the Service if mission requirements dictate.

 Chapter 36 FAQ's

 Each program is different in that some programs are “free” to the service member and don’t use the G.I.
 Bill, whereas some do.
 The Program POC or the SkillBridge Coordinator can best answer this question.
-For SW Design School LLC d/b/a K-12 Coders; YES.
-Your G.I.
-Bill covers ALL Costs IF you are separated from the military.
+SW Design School LLC d/b/a K-12 Coders accepts VA Education Benefits.
+Once you set up your to speak with our Enrollment Specialist, other funding options may be available for Active Duty Service Members.

 No. If you are still on active duty while attending a SkillBridge program, then you will NOT receive any extra pay from either the program or the VA since you will still be on active duty.